Are you having relationship problems? Consider reestablishing some new sleeping arrangements with your significant other or partner.

 The reason “sleep divorce” has come into play is because of multiple couple struggles.
 From snoring to frequent moving in the bed, this will leave your partner covering their ears with the pillow case or holding in the temptation to push you out of the bed.

 A recent study by the mattress company Dream, surveyed 15,000 participants about sleeping habits with partners.
-27% said they preferred sleeping alone and 8% recorded they would consider getting separate beds.
+Twenty seven percent said they preferred sleeping alone and 8 percent recorded they would consider getting separate beds.

 The Issue with Snoring

 A loud snorer is definitely worse than a nightmare from waking you up from your beauty sleep.
 Not only will the snores murder your eardrums, but studies show it might impact your relationship.
 If you are a victim to a loud snorer, listen up.